 2.3.3 Any outgoing electronic broadcast message that is commercial in nature must conform to the SPAM Act 2003 and be authorised by the Cost Centre manager.
-Where the electronic message is directed to individuals who are not clients (e.g. external individuals) the message is to be authorised by the Director, Marketing and External Engagement.
+Where the electronic message is directed to individuals who are not clients (e.g. external individuals) the message is to be authorised by the Director, Marketing.

 2.4 Staff mailboxes